sol1/icingaweb2-module-netbox/README.md

 _Import types `Devices` and `Virtual Machines` also import linked Services, linked Contacts, linked interfaces  and IP Ranges from Netbox_
 _Import type `FHRP Groups Split (on IP)` also import linked IP Ranges from Netbox_

 _Import type `Virtual Chassis` imports `Devices` using the netbox filter `?virtual_chassis_member=True&vc_position=1` and combines the interfaces of all members.
-So all the informations like primary_ip etc. are coming from the member on position 1 within the chassis._
+So all the informations like primary_ip etc. are coming from the member on position 1 within the chassis. `Virtual Chassis` works with linked Services, linked Contacts, linked interfaces and IP Ranges but the data may be duplicative as that is how Netbox presents it._

 #### Flatten seperator
 This will take nested data (`{ "foo": { "bar": "123 }, "bar": "321" }`) and use the seperator specified to flatten it (`{ foo__bar: 123, "bar": 321" }`)